tonai/Lightning-talks/JavaScript/01_Bases/02_Scope-and-functions.md

 # Scope and functions

-## Foreword

-This files contains examples illustrating [this presentation](https://prezi.com/3widspvzh9ck/javascript-scope-and-functions/).

-You can use the navigator's debug console (F12) to try the above examples yourself.

-Presentation time needed : 30min

 ## Table of contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->